![]() |

 Good Food

-Our attached greenhouse has been an integral part of our house from the beginning; a very important part it is, too.
+in Michigan's Upper Peninsula Our attached greenhouse has been an integral part of our house from the beginning; a very important part it is, too.
 It's wonderful for starting plants in the spring and for growing green things when the garden is frozen and under snow.
-But equally appreciated is the aesthetic joy it gives us in the winter, standing in the shop area looking into this cozy room full of green growing plants while outside winter is in full swing.
-It brightens our day far beyond the harvest of salad and cooking greens, though we certainly like and appreciate those, too!
-Our house was finished in 1985, with the first version of the greenhouse.
-In 1999 we did a major rebuild which made a much warmer, tighter, and nicer space.
-There are a few photos of the rebuild here.
-I do love my greenhouse!
-It's active and full from fall through spring, then it sits quietly through the summer as my attention turns outside.
-Following are some posts from our Blog page (most recent at the top) that highlight activity through the season.
-I hope you enjoy the mini-tour. |
+It's a joy in the winter, standing in the shop looking into this room full of green growing plants while outside cold winter is in full swing.
+It brightens our days beyond the harvest of salad and cooking greens, though we certainly enjoy and appreciate those, too! |

 October